Hong Qi Acupuncture and Wellness Center © 2015 | All Rights Reserved

 Acupuncture points are areas of designated electrical sensitivity.
 Inserting needles at these points stimulate various sensory receptors that, in turn, stimulate nerves that transmit impulses to the hypothalamic-pituitary system at the base of the brain.

 The hypothalamus-pituitary glands are responsible for releasing neurotransmitters and endorphins.
 These endorphins are natural pain killer hormones.
 It is estimated that endorphins are 200 times more potent than morphine.
 Endorphins also play a big role in the functioning of the hormonal system.
-This is why acupuncture works well for back pain and arthritis, P.M.S., infertility and as well as for well-being.
+This is why acupuncture works well for back pain and arthritis, P.M.S., infertility as well as for general well-being.

-How safe is Acupuncture?
+How Safe is Acupuncture?

 Acupuncture treatment is very safe if a well-trained practitioner performs it properly.
 Unlike many drugs, it is non-toxic, and adverse reactions are minimal.
 Because of its non-invasive nature, acupuncture is very popular for the treatment of chronic pain in many countries.
 As mentioned previously, acupuncture is comparable with morphine preparations in its effectiveness against chronic pain, but without the adverse effects of morphine, such as dependency.

 Neurological disorders, headaches, migraines, and neuralgia are the common painful conditions treated with acupuncture.
 Strokes are another major indication for acupuncture.
 Early treatment of paresis with acupuncture after a stroke has proved highly effective.
 Below are other disorders that can be treated with acupuncture.